Buddha Bar | Knightsbridge Restaurant and Bar

 Which is presumably why, despite his abstinence, he was happy to put his name to Paris’ Buddha Bar, a decadent pan-Asian bar and restaurant which, over recent years, has spawned offshoots as far and wide as Budapest, Jakarta, Monte Carlo, Prague, and now London.

-Launching on Thursday in the heart of Knightsbridge, Buddha Bar London’s as opulent and seductive as you’d expect a place like this… in a place like this… to be.
+Buddha Bar London’s as opulent and seductive as you’d expect a place like this… in a place like this… to be.
 A dimly-lit date spot extravagantly set out over two levels, its elevated ground floor offers relaxed dining and cocktails at the long bar (warmly lit by a run of birdcages), while the more formal dining happens downstairs at the base of two crystal dragons, and in the shadow of a floating steel mesh Buddha.